 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Peoria?
-Most homeowners rely on this rule: one square of asphalt shingles equals two-thirds of a cubic yard.
-Our low-wall roll-off handles the weight easily; a 20-yard container is usually sufficient for standard jobs in Peoria, Hennepin County.
-Check your total tonnage.
+How big a roll-off do you actually need for a 25-square roof tear-off in Peoria?
+The rule is: one square of asphalt shingles equals two-thirds of a cubic yard; therefore, a 20-yard container is typically the right size.
+Our low-wall roll-off allows for easy loading, and we monitor the tonnage to ensure you stay within your limit.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Peoria residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.